Sheep-y/Modnix/README.md

 ## License

 The Injector and Mod Loader, being simple and succeed from PPML, are in the public domain.
-The main program including the installer are licenced under AGPL v3.
+The rest are licensed under MIT, same as Harmony, since Modnix's Harmony bridge copied lots of Harmony code.